thijssnelleman/CostOfReproducibility/AAAI/2024/reviews/Probabilistic Offline Policy Ranking with Approximate Bayesian Computation.md

 [7]

 The authors provide a github link (https://github.com/LongchaoDa/POPR-EABC.git) to their implementation, and also the baseline used.
-Their code repository however has an empty readme, and the code in general lacks documentation.
+Their code repository however has an empty readme, and the code seems to be incomplete and in general lacks documentation.
 This makes it difficult to use, if at all helpful.
+No installation notes, examples or other information.

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_